 The commissioners announced it will move next week's meeting from Tuesday to Wednesday at 10:30 a.m. at the courthouse so they and Benzo may attend various other meetings.

 Les McGowan, president of the county building commission, said there are two vacant seats on the board.
 The group assists the commission in pursuing building projects and the funds needed for them and meets at 5 p.m. on the fourth Monday of each month at the county courthouse.

-Letters of interest should be submitted to the county clerk's office.
+Letters of interest should be submitted to the county clerk's office there.